coder/coder/docs/admin/prometheus.md

 The Prometheus endpoint address is `http://localhost:2112/` by default.
 You can use either the environment variable `CODER_PROMETHEUS_ADDRESS` or the flag ` --prometheus-address <network-interface>:<port>` to select a different listen address.

-__Notice__: Prometheus endpoint is not supported by the official Coder Helm chart yet.

 If `coder server --prometheus-enable` is started locally, you can preview the metrics endpoint in your browser or by using curl: <!-- markdown-link-check-disable -->http://localhost:2112/<!-- markdown-link-check-enable -->.

 ```shell